 Aave is a non-custodial liquidity platform for lending and borrowing cryptocurrencies.
 It supports various stablecoins and other assets, such as DAI, USDT, BAT, and yearn.finance.

 The website’s main page provides an overview of supported assets.
-Here, you can see the market size, total amounts borrowed, and yearly interest paid on depositing assets as well as borrowing them.
-Also, you can see these values in USD or their native amounts, which is an ideal choice for investing experts.
+Here, you can see the market size, total amounts borrowed, and yearly interest paid on deposited assets as well as borrowed ones.

 4. Compound

 At first glance, the popular lending platform Compound is very similar to Aave.
-This platform offers lending and borrowing for many of the same assets.
-Compound also provides a ton of information, such as supply annual interest rates, total supply on the liquidity pool, and more.
+It offers lending and borrowing for many of the same assets.

 5. Uniswap

-Uniswap was one of the first borrowing and lending platforms to take off during the big DeFi boom.
+Uniswap was one of the first borrowing and lending platforms to take off during the DeFi boom of 2021.
 The exchange supports over 200 integrations with decentralized finance platforms such as Compound, Aave, and even the centralized platform Coinbase.

-Apart from Uniswap’s liquidity pool, you can enjoy many benefits.
-The platform offers governance based on its UNI token, swaps for all types of cryptos, and various chart information that both lenders and borrowers can use.
+Apart from Uniswap’s liquidity pool, the platform offers governance based on its UNI token, swaps for all types of cryptos, and various chart information for both lenders and borrowers.

 6. Balancer

-As a popular DEX, Balancer is an interesting platform because it enables anyone to trade Ether against ERC-20 tokens in a liquidity pool they create.
-A created pool contributes to the overall balancer liquidity and rewards you in the platform’s BAL token.
+As a popular DEX, Balancer enables anyone to trade Ether against ERC-20 tokens in a liquidity pool they create.
+A created pool contributes to the overall balancer liquidity and rewards users in the platform’s BAL token.

-This method is also called an Automated Market Maker (AMM).
-Basically, liquidity will move around in a pool of two assets as users borrow, lend, and withdraw assets from it.
-This activity, of course, consistently changes the price of assets within said pool.
+Basically, liquidity moves around in a pool of two assets as users borrow, lend, and withdraw assets from it.
+This activity consistently changes the price of assets within said pool.
 To counteract this, Balancer automatically converts assets through pools that create the best user value.

 7. Sushiswap